WordPress/openverse/README.md

 ## Operations Guide

 ### Deploying
 All deployment and configuration management is handled by Terraform, a declarative infrastructure-as-code tool.
 This allows fully automated and reproducible zero-downtime deployment to AWS.
-In addition to deployment automation capabilities, Terraform also serves as a low-level documentation layer for how the system is implemented and configured.
+In addition to deployment automation capabilities, Terraform serves as a low-level documentation layer for how the system is implemented and configured.
 Although this guide only describes deploying to the staging environment, the same process can be applied to production.

 By the end of this guide, you will understand how to quickly deploy the application via Terraform, but further customizing the configuration will require some additional reading.
 Start with the [official documentation](https://www.terraform.io/intro/index.html).
 You should also consider reading the excellent [Terraform: Up and Running](https://www.terraformupandrunning.com/) book by Yevgeniy Brikman, with which you can master Terraform in an afternoon.